mamanambiya/lift-over-nf/README.md

 | to | `""` | Reference genome to be output (e.g. `"hg38"`) |
 | chain_cache_dir | `"${launchDir}/chain_files/"` | Cache directory for chain files |
 | out_dir | `"${launchDir}/output/"` | Directory to store processed files in |

+## Licensing

+The pipeline is licensed under the MIT license.
+See [License.md](License.md) for terms.